Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 With the usb cable from the Teensy hooked up to your pc, Open the Processing sketch and run it.

 If it raises an error on the serial, make sure the com port is set right.
 It may be off by 1 or something like that.
-It should match the com port set in Arduino IDE under Tools >> Port when your Teensy board is selcted under tools >> Board:.
+It should match the com port set in Arduino IDE under Tools >> Port when your Teensy board is selcted under Tools >> Board:.

 You should see the frames counting up and the number of bytes in the serial buffer changing, and a plot of white dots that respond to changing light on the sensor.